AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/social/sweepstakes/publish-a-sweepstakes.md

 ---
 unique-page-id: 2359799
-description: Publicar um Sweepstakes - Documentação do Marketo - Documentação do produto
+description: Sweepstakes do Publish a - Documentação do Marketo - Documentação do produto
-title: Publicar um Sweepstakes
+title: Sweepstakes do Publish a
 exl-id: c02d213c-a965-4737-817a-ce8bd7491853
 source-git-commit: 2671f81f62658447e4b2a3dc2e02a4e0927443e8
 workflow-type: tm+mt